AffiliateWP/affiliatewp-store-credit/readme.txt

 A: Yes it does!

+* Does this support EDD Recurring Payments?

+A: Yes it does!
+Affiliates that refer subscription purchases by customers can receive store credit each time a renewal order is processed if [Recurring Referrals](https://affiliatewp.com/add-ons/pro/recurring-referrals/) is installed on the site.

 * Does this support WooCommerce?

 A: Yes it does!

+* Does this support WooCommerce Subscriptions?

+A: Yes it does!
+Affiliates that have earned store credit and have active subscriptions can have their credit applied to their renewals.
+Affiliates that refer subscription purchases by customers can receive store credit each time a renewal order is processed if [Recurring Referrals](https://affiliatewp.com/add-ons/pro/recurring-referrals/) is installed on the site.

 * Does this support any other e-Commerce plugins?

 A: Not at this time.

+* Can it be set so only certain affiliates are paid in store credit?

+A: Yes!

+* Can affiliates select if they wish to be paid in store credit?

+A: Yes!
+There is an option that lets site admins enable that profile setting for affiliates.

 == Screenshots ==